Delta has an interesting article about the elemental damage types in OD&D and their associated colors.

 Chinese philosphy had five: Fire Water, Wood, Metal, Earth.
 Air is missing, and as this is not the western model D&D used, there is no easy damage mapping.

-In later editions, all the different bludgeoning attacks no matter what caused them were just physical bludgeoning damage.
+In 5e, bludgeoning attacks no matter what caused them are just physical bludgeoning damage.
 Magic Missile was redefined to "force" damage.
 Nowadays there is a much larger list of standard damage types in the game.
 If you take resistances and immunities into account, anything can be a damage type.
 Some devils can only be hit by magic or cold iron?
-Now iron is a type.
+Now cold iron is a type.
 A fey is immune to wooden weapons?
 Now wood is a type.
 Even without such shenanigans, the list of types now is quite long.
 For many of them, it would be difficult to assign an "element" type for the kinds of elements that have been thought of as building blocks in ancient systems.

 Humans can only think about five to seven things at the same time.
 Better five than seven.
 So any list that long is not accessible to a nice mental model any more.